Skip to main content

 Where is Sunflower Days?

-Sunflower Days is held at Scarecrow Farm in Lawton, Iowa, about 10 minutes past the Sioux City Menards on Highway 20.
+Sunflower Days is held at Scarecrow Farm at 1592 Charles Avenue in Lawton, Iowa, about 10 minutes past the Sioux City Menards on Highway 20.
 There is ample free parking at Scarecrow Farm.

 What can you do at Sunflower Days?